-The program's mission is to support kindergarten readiness, by offering individualized opportunities for preschool children to develop language and literacy skills during their regular preschool day.
-Our long-term goal is that children read well and independently by the end of third grade, so that they can succeed in fourth grade and beyond.
+The program's mission is to support kindergarten readiness by offering individualized tutoring for preschool children to develop language and literacy skills during their regular preschool day.
+Our long-term goal is for children to read well and independently by the end of third grade so that they can succeed in fourth grade and beyond.

 Who We Serve

-Preschool Service Corps has partnerships with preschool programs in Seaside, Salinas, Gonzales, Greenfield, King City, San Lucas, and San Ardo.
+Preschool Service Corps has partnerships with preschool programs in Castroville, Gonzales, Greenfield, King City, Monterey, Salinas, and Seaside.

-- Collaborating with the classroom teachers and child’s parents to plan activities that will support the child’s language and literacy development
+- Collaborating with the classroom teachers and child’s family to support intentional activity plans based on the child’s interest focusing on language and literacy development.

 - Expanding children’s vocabulary through reading and play.

-- Letting children explore sounds of language by singing, rhyming, or reading books.
+- Supporting children to explore the sounds of language by singing, rhyming, or reading books.

-Currently, about 75% of all Monterey County children entering Kindergarten are not yet at age level in language and literacy and/or English Language development skills.
-The direct, ongoing tutoring services provided by Preschool Service Corps will serve to address this critical need.
+Currently, about 75% of all Monterey County children entering Kindergarten are not yet at age-level in language and literacy and/or English Language development skills.
+The direct, ongoing tutoring sessions provided by Preschool Service Corps members will serve to address this gap.

-The program builds commitment to community by participating in a variety of community service projects throughout the year.
+The program builds commitment to community by participating in a variety of community service events throughout the year.

 - Earn a living allowance/stipend (paid monthly over 11 months based off service hours completed each month)

-- Eligible for an Education Award upon successful completion of commitment.
+- Eligible for an Education Award upon successful completion of service year commitment.
 Learn more

 - Full-time members receive medical benefits (unless covered under another plan)